 Farshchi graduated from the University of Maryland with dual BS degrees in operations management and accounting, and also a minor in leadership studies.
 He is currently pursuing his Master of Business Administration from the University of Maryland.

 VP, Fidelity Investments (Retired)

 John Chickering, MBA ’85, advises boards and senior executives on strategy, technology and operations.
 As a graduate of the U.S. Merchant Marine Academy, he began his career as a licensed engineer running engine rooms in tankers.
-After earning his MBA, John consulted to the maritime industry and authored peer-review thought leadership papers on maritime information management.
-John’s career at Fidelity Investments spanned 22 years which included several Chief Information Officer assignments.
-More »
+After earning his MBA, Chickering consulted to the maritime industry and authored peer-review thought leadership papers on maritime information management.

+Chickering’s career at Fidelity Investments spanned 22 years which included several chief information officer assignments.
 He led a multi-year enterprise initiative that transformed complex high-volume customer communications from paper to eDelivery.
-The work, which spanned across multiple business lines and service providers, improved the customer experience, generated a triple digit Return on Investment (ROI), and continues to save over 100 acres of forest each year.
+The work, which spanned across multiple business lines and service providers, improved the customer experience, generated a triple-digit Return on Investment (ROI), and continues to save over 100 acres of forest each year.

-Bolaji is a first-year MBA student at the Robert H. Smith School of Business within the General Management track.
-With an interest in technology starting while in high school, Bolaji completed a degree in computer engineering for his Bachelors and has been involved in developing IT systems for non-profit and for-profit organizations.
-Prior to his MBA, Bolaji worked with Deloitte in Nigeria and the United States.
+Bolaji Vincent is a first-year MBA student at the Robert H. Smith School of Business within the general management track.
+With an interest in technology starting while in high school, Vincent completed a degree in computer engineering for his bachelor's and has been involved in developing IT systems for non-profit and for-profit organizations.
+Prior to his MBA, Vincent worked with Deloitte in Nigeria and the United States.